rtyler/brokenco.de/_posts/2020-11-06-pipeline-syntax-for-otto.md

 problem](https://twitter.com/technosophos/status/1324037674588463105), but
 rather something that affects practically everybody.
-Some will say "you should be caching and proxying all your remote resources!" which is simply not a practical solution for the vast majority of the users in the ecosystem who are not at large enough organizations to deploy such caching proxies.
+Some will say "you should be caching and proxying all your remote resources!" which is simply not a practical solution for the vast majority of the users in the ecosystem.
+Many at users won't be at organizations large enough to deploy such caching proxies.

 ```groovy
 stage {